SAMUD/bbs-fw/README.md

 This firmware is intended to replace the original Bafang firmware on the BBSHD/BBS02 motor controller.
 Almost all functionality of original firmware has been implemented and additional features have been added.

 This firmware is compatible with all displays that works with the original Bafang firmware.
 A custom configuration tool is provided since BafangConfigTool is not compatible due to a different set of supported parameters.

-The firmware is also compatible with the TongSheng TSDZ2 controller but requires a custom made cable in order to interface with Bafang compatible displays.

 ⚠️ Warning: The firmware should NOT be flashed or configured while the eBike battery is charging!